 Issa Salem Mahmoud Tarairah, 15, was killed on September 20 by Israeli forces, who alleged that he was carrying a knife and intended to stab soldiers at a checkpoint near Bani Na’im, in the southern West Bank governorate of Hebron.
 Amir Jamal Ahmed al-Rajaby, 16, was gunned down by Israeli soldiers near the Ibrahimi Mosque in Hebron the day before.
 An Israeli police spokesperson claimed that Amir was walking toward border police while brandishing a knife when he was killed.

 On September 16, Firas Moussa Mohammad Khaddour, 17, was fatally shot by Israeli soldiers while allegedly committing a car ramming attack near the Israeli settlement of Kiryat Arba, in Hebron.
 Just two hours later, Mohammad Thalji Kayid Thalji al-Rajaby, 15, was shot dead after allegedly stabbing an Israeli soldier at the Gilbert military checkpoint near the closed military zone of Tel Rumeida in Hebron’s Old City.

 Earlier this month, on September 9, Israeli soldiers stationed across the border between Gaza and Israel fatally shot Abdul-Rahman Ahmad Dabbagh, 15.
 Though witnesses claimed live ammunition was used to disperse crowds protesting at the border, the Israeli army stated that they only used tear gas to contain the protest.
 DCIP is still investigating the circumstances surrounding Abdul-Rahman’s death.

-According to DCIP figures, 52 Palestinian children from the West Bank, including East Jerusalem, have been killed since October 5, 2015, all except one at the hands of Israeli forces.
+According to DCIP figures, 52 Palestinian children from the West Bank, including East Jerusalem, have been killed since October 5, 2015, all except four at the hands of Israeli forces.
 Of those, 42 were accused of attempting to commit some form of an attack.

 In several cases, DCIP found that children did not pose a direct, mortal threat at the time they were killed, suggesting that Israeli forces are implementing a ‘shoot-to-kill’ policy.
 Israel routinely defends or denies using lethal force against children and accountability is extremely rare.